dyc3/senior-design/poster.typ

   )
 )

-#line(length: 100%, stroke: stevens-red)
+#align(
+  horizon,
+  stack(
+    dir: ltr,
+    line(length: 100% - 1in, stroke: stevens-red + 3pt),
+    h(0.2in),
+    image("expo/branding/stevens-star.svg", width: 0.8in)
+  )
+)

+#text(
+  size: 48pt,
+)[
-Members: Victor Giraldo, Carson McManus, Michael Moreno, Christopher Roddy
+  *Victor Giraldo, Carson McManus, Michael Moreno, Christopher Roddy* \

-Software Engineering Department.

-Advised by Prof. Darian Muresan
+  Software Engineering Department, Advised by Prof. Darian Muresan ]

-#box(
-  height: 40%,
+#grid(
+  rows: (auto, auto),
+  row-gutter: 0.5in,

   columns(2)[
   == Unlocking Scalability for Stateful Applications

 - Our project's goal is to build a load balancer for stateful applications to allow legacy systems to scale horizontally.
-Horizontal scaling refers to adding additional nodes, while vertical scaling is adding more power to current machines.
-For the sake of limiting our scope, we chose to focus on a single application: OpenTogetherTube (OTT).
+- Horizontal scaling refers to adding additional nodes, while vertical scaling is adding more power to current machines.
 - OTT's userbase is steadily expanding, and the current infrastructure is incapable of accommodating the anticipated growth.
-Horizontal scaling is not an option, leaving vertical scaling as the only possible viable, but it is both costlier and subject to many limitations.
+Horizontal scaling is not possible due to the applications' stateful nature.

+#draw-horizontal-vs-vertical()

 #colbreak()

 == Proof of Concept (OTT)

-- OTT is a website that allows users to watch videos together.
+- OpenTogetherTube (OTT) is a website that allows users to watch videos together.
-- The figures below depict the current and proposed new architecture for OTT.
-The balancer will distribute load between multiple instances of a Monolith, while the Monolith will be responsible for managing rooms.
 - Implementation of the load balancer will allow an application to be deployed around the world, lower latency for users, improve reliability, and allow for a larger number of simultaneous users.

 #figure(
   draw-ott(),
   caption: figure.caption([Users in a Room watching a video], position: top) )

-]
-)
+],
+[
   #set align(center)
   #text(size: 40pt, [Before])

   #draw-single()

   #text(size: 40pt, [After])

   #draw-balanced()
+],
+)